paulsabong/NAE_Grand_Challenge/README.md

 ### Research Question
 What determines the success of virtual reality simulations in the context of education and training?
 Based on these results, how does it compare to traditional methods used in such spaces?
 ### Additional Ressource
-Download [Pamphlet](https://www.canva.com/design/DAF00KFXiXw/v3Gf20NfrZMnzfd-9xMbIQ/edit?utm_content=DAF00KFXiXw&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton) for more information of app and algorithm.
+Download [Pamphlet](https://www.canva.com/design/DAF00KFXiXw/v3Gf20NfrZMnzfd-9xMbIQ/edit?utm_content=DAF00KFXiXw&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton) for more information of app and algorithms.
 ### Demo
 [![Watch the video](https://imagetolink.com/ib/6d63xX0DzS.png)](https://youtu.be/SMcFOasUpMs?si=FoQ3lPJC8O0Unl9r)